bryanwb/vagabond/README.md

 ## How does it work

 Currently, this is built to run within a classic Chef repository.
-It requires a `Vagabond` file, that simply outputs a Hash.
+It requires a `Vagabondfile` file, that simply outputs a Hash.
 The file is Ruby though, so you can do lots of crazy stuff to build the Hash you return.
 Heres a simple example: